 Williamston real estate is some of the most expensive in Michigan, although Williamston house values don't compare to the most expensive real estate in the U.S.

-Williamston is a decidedly white-collar city, with fully 87.00% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Williamston is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Williamston who work in management occupations (14.82%), office and administrative support (11.06%), and teaching (10.79%).
+Unlike some cities, Williamston isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Williamston are a mix of both white- and blue-collar jobs.
+Overall, Williamston is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Williamston who work in office and administrative support (12.91%), teaching (10.34%), and management occupations (9.91%).

-The per capita income in Williamston in 2010 was $28,063, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
-This equates to an annual income of $112,252 for a family of four.
+The per capita income in Williamston in 2018 was $41,413, which is wealthy relative to Michigan and the nation.
+This equates to an annual income of $165,652 for a family of four.
 However, Williamston contains both very wealthy and poor people as well.

 The people who call Williamston home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Williamston residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Williamston include English, Irish, Polish, and European.
+The greatest number of Williamston residents report their race to be White, followed by Asian.
+Important ancestries of people in Williamston include German, European, English, Irish, and Italian.

 The most common language spoken in Williamston is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Italian and Greek.